Overview

 add_filter( 'facetwp_query_args', function( $query_args, $class ) { if ( 'events/festivals' == $class->http_params['uri'] ) { // Change 'events/festivals' to your page URI $query_args['post__not_in'] = [42,43,44]; // Remove these posts } return $query_args; }, 10, 2);

-Customize query arguments when a facet or facet choice is in use
+Customize query arguments when a specific facet is in use

 The facets and their selected values are available via $class->facets.
 The following example uses that to change the orderby and order query arguments only if a specific facet is in use: